Dear SaaStr: What Should The First 2 Weeks Look Like For a New VP of Sales?

 3. Meet the Team IRL and Assess Talent

-In the first week, meet anyone on the team you haven’t already.
-And you have to do it in person, not on Zoom.
-Quickly identify the top performers and underperformers.
+Not just to be a good leader per se, but also to quickly identify the top performers and underperformers.
 Great VPs of Sales focus on retaining top talent and moving out weak performers quickly.
 If they don’t, it’s a red flag.
 Leads are too precious to waste on reps who can’t close.

 The mediocre retain mediocre talent … because they don’t know how to find better talent.
+This happens again and again and again.
+Mediocre revenue leaders retain mediocre talent.
+Because they can’t recruit better.

 More here.